 KIPP Texas Public Schools school health services will work to provide a safe and healthy environment in which all students with physical or mental health conditions have the opportunity to benefit from education and achieve their maximum potential.
 Any student with a chronic medical illness (i.e. diabetes, asthma, sickle cell anemia, etc.) and/or life-threatening allergy must notify the school nurse/clinic coordinator.
 The nurse/clinic coordinator will coordinate care and/or medications for the student during school hours.
-Medications, Physician's orders, and Emergency Action Plans may be requested from the physician to care for a student.
-The parent/guardian of a student with diabetes will require care for diabetes while at school or during school-related activities must submit to the school a diabetes management and treatment plan from the physician.
-The nurse will review the diabetes management and treatment plan and shall develop an individualized health plan in accordance with Texas Health and Safety Code Section 168.001.
+Medications, physician's orders, and emergency action plans may be requested from the physician to care for a student.
+Students with diabetes will require care while at school or during school-related activities must submit to the school nurse/clinic coordinator a diabetes medical management plan from the physician.
+The nurse will review the diabetes medical management plan and shall develop an individualized health plan in accordance with Texas Health and Safety Code Section 168.001.